dart-lang/site-www/src/_guides/language/language-tour_migrated.md

 ## Built-in types

-The Dart language has special support for the following types:
+The Dart language has special support for the following:

 - [Numbers](#numbers) (`int`, `double`)
 - [Strings](#strings) (`String`)